rezaduty/Tahririye_man/README.md

 # What is nTA ?
-Munch is an android app which enable the users to manage their Rss feeds.
+nTA is an android app which enable the users to manage their Rss feeds.
 User can add new sources, manage them and view the article associated with the feeds.

 # Permissions:
 * Internet